VITAL £3.8million funding for a new road bridge, which is set to kick-start a 2,000-job business park project for Burnley, has been secured.

 “This will create another large industrial estate, just off the motorway, virtually opposite Network 65, which will hopefully bring 2,000 jobs to the area.”

 Early indications were that gifts firm Findel were going to be the anchor tenant for the business park.

 But the proposals were later revised and the developer is now in talks with other companies over providing smallers units for the initial phase.

 Councillors have told Eshton that work must be completed on the bridge before the majority of tenants occupy the site.

-James Chapman, Eshton’s managing director, said: “This is a massive regeneration scheme for Burnley, which will have significant benefits for the local economy and community, especially in these challenging economic times.
+James Chapman, Eshton’s managing director, said: “This is a massive regeneration scheme for Burnley, which will have significant benefits for the local economy and community, especially in these

 “I would like to thank the council for all their support in helping us to secure this funding.